FedEx Express Flight 647

-FedEx Express Flight 647 was a flight between Metropolitan Oakland International Airport (OAK), Oakland, California and Memphis International Airport (MEM), Memphis, Tennessee that crashed during landing on December 18, 2003.
+FedEx Express Flight 647 was a scheduled domestic cargo flight between Metropolitan Oakland International Airport, Oakland, California and Memphis International Airport, Memphis, Tennessee in the United States, that crashed during landing on December 18, 2003.
+Everybody on board survived the accident, and the aircraft was written off.

+Background

-Aircraft and flight crew
+Aircraft

-The aircraft involved in the incident was a McDonnell Douglas MD-10-10F (registration N364FE).
-The MD-10 is an upgraded variant of the McDonnell Douglas DC-10 three-engine wide-body aircraft.
+The aircraft involved was a McDonnell Douglas MD-10-10F registered as N364FE.
+The aircraft's serial number was 46600, and its line number was 4.
+The aircraft was originally built as a McDonnell Douglas DC-10-10 on 18 January 1971 and delivered to United Airlines on 25 May 1972, registered as N1801U.
+The plane was later sold, and FedEx took delivery of the aircraft on 2 July 1998 of the now converted McDonnell Douglas MD-10-10F and re-registered the aircraft to N364FE.
+The plane was equipped with three General Electric CF6-6D engines.
 At the time of the accident, the aircraft had a total of approximately 65,375 flight hours.

+Crew

-The flight had an experienced flight crew; the captain, age 59, who had been working for Flying Tiger Line since 1978 and become a FedEX pilot when the two companies merged in 1989.
-He had about 21,000 total flight hours, including 2,602 flight hours in the MD-10 and MD-11 series of aircraft.
-The first officer, age 44, was hired by FedEx on February 21, 1996, from Mesaba Airlines, where she had been employed since 1991.
-She had about 15,000 total flight hours, including 1,918 hours in the MD-10/MD-11.
+The flight had an experienced flight crew; the captain, aged 59, who had been working for Flying Tiger Line since July 10, 1978, and became a FedEx pilot when the two companies merged on August 7, 1989.
+He had logged about 21,000 total flight hours, including 2,602 flight hours in the MD-10 and MD-11 series of aircraft.
+The first officer, aged 44, was hired by FedEx on February 21, 1996, from Mesaba Airlines, where she had been employed since 1991.
+She had logged about 15,000 total flight hours, including 1,918 hours in the MD-10/MD-11.

-The flight also had aboard 5 off-duty FedEx crew members bound for Memphis.
+The flight also had aboard five off-duty FedEx crew members bound for Memphis.

-Flight and incident
+Flight and accident

-On December 18, 2003, Flight 647 was scheduled to depart Oakland for Memphis at 08:10 central standard time, and after a brief delay due to a package sorting issue, departed for Memphis at 08:32.
+On December 18, 2003, Flight 647 was scheduled to depart Oakland for Memphis at 08:10 central standard time (CST), and after a brief delay due to a package sorting issue, departed for Memphis at 08:32.
 The departure from Oakland and cruise between Oakland and Memphis were uneventful.

 The flight touched down at about 12:26 on runway 36R, and almost immediately the right landing gear collapsed.
 The plane veered off the right side of the runway, catching fire as it did so.
-The co-pilot received minor injuries as she evacuated the aircraft, as did one of the five non-revenue FedEx pilots who were on board as passengers.
+The first officer received minor injuries as she evacuated the aircraft, as did one of the five non-revenue FedEx pilots who were on board as passengers.
 It was later discovered that the non-revenue pilot who activated the emergency exit slide had not been adequately trained in its operation.
 The handle that was pulled released the slide so it could be used as a raft in the event of a water landing, and the slide subsequently detached from the airplane.